 The Henry W. Prince Dry Goods Store

 The Prince Building was built in 1874 for Henry Wells Prince (1839-1925) and G. Frank Hommel.
-Hommel occupied the west side of the building where he ran a shoe store and Prince occupied the east where he ran a successful dry goods business.
+Hommel occupied the west side of the building, where he ran a shoe store.
+Prince occupied the east, where he ran a successful dry goods business.
 The building was twice home to the United States Post Office - first in 1893 and again from 1932 through the 1950s.

 The building contains approximately 29,475 bricks manufactured by the Brenan and Graham brick companies.
 Construction began October 26, 1874 and was concluded on or about February 2, 1875.
 Those who helped construct the building included Thomas Quarty, D. Glover, and S. A. Prince (Carpenters); T. Donahue, Harrison Reeve, John Whitney, T. Topping, J. Cogan, Joe Sidor, O. Corwin, and a Horton and a Terry (Masons and Laborers).

 Today, the Prince Building is home to the Maureen Ostermann Admistrative Center, Archives, Museum Gift Shop, and the Treasure Exchange Consignment shop.